-Timeline: Impact fee deferrals current and ongoing; Interview interested developers and select the best qualified private or non-profit developer April to July 2023; Adopt Special Planning area 7 with adjusted developments standards for the Walnut Bluff and Orange Bluff sites by October 2022; Adopt Objective

-Design Standards December 2023; Site remediation initiated for the Walnut Bluff and Orange Bluff sites when a developer is chosen June 2023; Participation in regional efforts to address homelessness ongoing throughout the 2021-2029 planning period.
+Timeline: Impact fee deferrals current and ongoing; Interview interested developers and select the best qualified private or non-profit developer April to July 2023; Adopt Special Planning area 7 with adjusted developments standards for the Walnut Bluff and Orange Bluff sites by October 2022; Adopt Objective Design Standards December 2023; Site remediation initiated for the Walnut Bluff and Orange Bluff sites when a developer is chosen June 2023; Developer outreach: annually; Participation in regional efforts to address homelessness ongoing throughout the 2021-2029 planning period; add information related to the Los Angeles County Homeless Outreach Portal (LA-HOP) on the City website by December 2022 and post quarterly on the City's social media pages in English and Spanish beginning January 2023.
+Establish a centralized, one-stop housing inquiry location by 2024.